By Tony Obiechina, Abuja

 The Central Bank of Nigeria Oil Palm Initiative is aimed at closing the gap and also positioning Nigeria to incrementally export oil palm products to neighboring African countries and beyond.

 “Closing the identified gap would require bringing about 312,500 hectares under modern cultivation at an estimated yield of 4 metric tons per hectare.
+Our target is to ensure that a minimum of 1.4 million ha of land is put under oil palm cultivation in three years.

 “As a step in this direction, the Bank had met with 14 State Governors who pledged to make available 100,000ha of land in each state.
 We currently have a total of 904,624 hectares which are available in the states for allocation and investors have been matched with the States of interest to process necessary documentation and titling requirement.